 Anime is the Japanese form of animation – word for word.
 This scrupulous style and form of animation originated in Japan characterized by its vivid imagination and bright color usage.
 The thematic elements of fantasy and fiction combined with science give this style its unique look and feel.
 This meticulously thought and designed animation is nowadays produced all around the world intending its huge fanbase not just in the Japanese but all over the world.

-The story is behind the word anime is interesting – the Japanese animēshiyon is a loanword from English animation, which then made its journey back to the English as anime.
+The story is behind the word anime is interesting – the Japanese animēshiyon is a loanword from English animation, which then made its journey back to English as anime.
 So, the Japanese borrowed it from English and the English took it back modified.
 This modified version of animation became the basis of many popular TV shows and movies that excite people to know more about anime.

 Subbed Anime and Dubbed Anime